-- What documents do I need to apply for benefits?
+- How do I apply for EI benefits?

 - Important Contact Information

 Congratulations on welcoming a new addition to your family!
 PARO is committed to helping you understand the leave and benefits you are entitled to during this exciting time.
 Download our Pregnancy & Parental Leave Guide here.

 Pregnancy and Parental benefit information can be found under Article 11.5, 14.1, and 15 of the PARO-CAHO Agreement.
 Further information about your Employment Insurance benefit entitlements can be found on the Service Canada website.